 Budget is a huge part of buying your first dog, and it can be one of the most stressful parts.
 The cost of a dog will determine what size, style, and breed you get.

-The Rott Pei is quite the expensive dog, averaging around $800-$900.
+The Rott Pei is quite an expensive dog, averaging around $800-$900.
 This tends to be out of the budget for most first time owners, and quite the stretch of a bank account for veteran owners as well.

 To find this dog cheaper, visit an adoption shelter.
 You can find dogs for around $60-$100, with some places incurring excess adoption fees.

 However, your chances are slim, as this is not a widely known crossbreed as of yet.